Camping Hacks from a Clueless Camper –

 Camping Hack #4 – Folding PVC Drying Rack

-These are just a few camping hacks from a clueless camper.
-We also managed to experience several camping fails on this first camping trip, but that’s a topic for another post.
-I hope to learn a little from each subsequent camping trip, and one day I will no longer be a clueless camper, maybe.
+These are just a few camping hacks from a clueless camper on her first trip.
+Though these pop up camper hacks were a success, we also managed to experience several camping fails on this first camping trip, but that’s a topic for another post.
+I hope to learn a little from each subsequent camping trip, and one day I will no longer be a clueless camper.
+Maybe.